-This section explains how to configure Artix C++ and JAX-RPC services to support the Artix AmberPoint Agent.
+This section explains how to configure Artix C++ services to support the Artix AmberPoint Agent.
 It describes Artix AmberPoint demo configuration settings in detail.
 However, if your AmberPoint installation and demo run on the same host, you do not need to make any configuration changes to run the demo.
 If you wish to run the demo now, skip this section, and see the readme.txt in the following directory:

-ArtixInstallDir/cxx java/samples/integration/amberpoint
+ArtixInstallDir/samples/integration/amberpoint